dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 AngularFire2 is the official library for Firebase and Angular.
 Angular is less magical and has a smaller footprint with tree-shaking.
 In other frameworks, complexity is often hidden way under the surface so it takes a lot of experience to increase the performance of your app.

 Firebase is Google's backend business service.
 Firebase has taken over most of Google's mobile and Java SDKs.
 Firebase has monolithic SDKs for iOS, Android, and the mobile web.
-The keystone of Firebase is its real-time database.
+The keystone of Firebase is its realtime database.
 The database streams any writes to all connected clients within a matter of milliseconds.

 In AngularFire2, observables wrap callbacks and promises.
 This is a more Angular-style API.
 AngularFire2 uses observables throughout.
 Any data that changes will stream to you.

 So what's the problem?
-Firebase JS SDK contains real-time database, authentication, cloud storage, cloud messaging, and undetermined features in the future.
+Firebase JS SDK contains realtime database, authentication, cloud storage, cloud messaging, and undetermined features in the future.
 This results in a large package size containing things users may not necessarily be using.

 By using `@NgModule`, a 30% smaller package size was yielded.
 The Firebase JS SDK is already modular.
 During compilation, it can tree shake and unused modules can be left out.
 Package size is therefore reduced and we can increase functionality: less is more.